lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 floorMapper SetScalarRange \[\[pl3d GetOutput\] GetScalarRange\]
 ```

-Now, we explore the vector field using vtkPointSource .
+Now, we explore the vector field using vtkPointSource.
 Recall that
 this object generates a random cloud of points around a spherical
 center point.
 We will use this cloud of points to generate
 stream-lines.
 We place the center of the cloud near the post since
 this is where the velocity seems to be changing most rapidly.
 During
 this exploration, we use streamlines rather than streamtubes for
-rea-sons of efficiency.
+reasons of efficiency.
 The Tcl code is as follows.

 ``` tcl
 -   spherical seed points vtkPointSource rake